databypeter/data-portfolio/README.md

 - Main Insight 4: Deal Size Growth Strategy: Medium deals drive volume but large deals offer premium margins at $8,294 average.

 ### Recommendation
+- Develop exclusive offerings and experiences for high-value clients, such as access to auctions, restoration training, or cultural-themed collectibles.
+For emerging collector segments, offer entry-level items, financing, and digital engagement (NFTs, online exhibitions).

 - Establish dedicated account management for top 10 customers to protect and grow these strategic relationships through personalized service and exclusive offerings.